AuxXxilium/arc/README.md

 - <a href="https://github.com/AuxXxilium/arc/releases?q=prerelease%3Atrue&expanded=true">Download Development Build</a>

 ### Thanks
-All code was based on the work of TTG, pocopico, jumkey, fbelavenuto and others involved in continuing TTG's original redpill-load project.
+All code was based on the work of TTG, pocopico, jumkey, fbelavenuto, wjz304 and others involved in continuing TTG's original redpill-load project.